 Thank you for visiting The Wholesome Hunter.
-I’m Lauren Hunter, a teenager passionate about health, particularly nutrition and fitness.
+I’m Lauren Hunter, an 18-year-old passionate about health, particularly nutrition and fitness.
 I spend most of my time juggling school work, staying active, and creating (and eating) nutritious recipes.
 I created this blog when I was 15 and have continued to build on it ever since.
 I love blogging because it allows me to combine my interests in writing, nutrition and fitness, and to share my thoughts, recipes and reviews with you all.
 I’m also lucky enough to be a writer for Balanced Being Online, where I share similar posts.

 Fitness is a huge part of my life as I love feeling my strongest and always like to challenge my body.
 I like to incorporate a mixture of different types of exercise into my regime, especially HIIT, with a focus on bodyweight-based workouts, as well as weights, running and yoga.

 When it comes to food, I’ve always eaten reasonably healthily thanks to my family, but only a couple of years ago I began to take more of an interest in nutrition and health.
 I read a lot about it and, as a family, we have become much more aware of the harmful impact of sugar and other additives.
 As our understanding of nutrition increased, our diets also improved.